awlck/stellaris-stat-viewer/docs/userman/gettingstarted.rst

    In the **Fleets** tab, check *Include stations in fleet power* to include starbases in the total fleet power figure.
 Leave it unchecked to include only mobile fleets.

 The **Economy** tab lists each empire's last month's incomes in the various basic resources.
-Finally, the **Technologies** tab allows you to view the technologies researched by each empire.
+The **Strategic Resources** list last month's incomes in the more exotic materials (such as Rare Crystals).
+The **Research** tab lists the monthly research point incomes.
+Finally, the **Technologies** tab allows you to view the technologies actually researched by each empire.

 On top of that, the application menu provides options to load a save file, change some settings, and to draw the game's tech tree.
 More on that later.